Edited by: Keri Stooksbury

-Booking regular flights on Priceline is a straightforward process, similar to any other OTA.
+Booking flights on Priceline is a straightforward process, similar to any other OTA.

-You start by entering details of your trip: the city or airport you’re departing, dates, cabin, and the number of people traveling.
+You start by entering details of your trip: the departure and arrival cities, dates, cabin, and the number of people traveling.
 You can also search for a one-way or multi-stop trip instead of a standard round-trip flight.

 If your dates are flexible, you can see variable pricing across the calendar when inputting your search parameters.

 By default, results are shown in price order.
 You can use controls on the left sidebar to filter results by the number of stops, departure or arrival time, total travel duration, and airline.
 If your travel involves a city with multiple airports, you can also specify which one you’d prefer.

 At the top, you can also search by flexible dates to see pricing a day before and after your selected dates.

 Once you select any departing flight, you’ll see options for the return flight.
 Any pricing at +$0.00 will not affect your total price, but you may see cheaper or more expensive options for your return.

 Once you have selected your flights you’ll see a confirmation of the departure and return, baggage information, and also have an option to select your seats before continuing to checkout.
 Enter your passenger and billing details, then review and book.